SummaryRead the full fact sheet

 Larger bags can be used at night time.
 They are usually hung on the bed or placed on a stand on the floor.

 An intermittent catheter is when a new is inserted each time you need to drain urine.
 It is then immediately removed.
 This is done at intervals similar to those at which you would go to the toilet to pass urine.
 This process may be referred to as ‘clean intermittent self-catheterisation’ or CISC.

 An intermittent catheter is inserted through the urethra into the bladder.
 You can do this yourself, or it can be done by your healthcare worker, carer, or urology nurse.

 If you develop recurrent urine infections while doing CISC, see your nurse for a review.

 Urinary catheterisation can be useful for people with bladder problems, such as:

-- urinary retention – inability to empty the bladder, for example due to neurological conditions such as stroke and multiple sclerosis, or other factors such as faecal impaction or enlarged prostate
+- urinary retention – inability to empty the bladder, for example due to neurological conditions such as and , or other factors such as faecal impaction or enlarged prostate

 - bladder obstruction – for example, caused by bladder stones or narrowing of the urethra (the passage from the bladder to the outside).